denisgindulin/EventHub/README.md

 * the event can be added to favorites and shared with friends
 * events can be divided into upcoming and past
 * you can customize your profile: add a name, an avatar, a section about yourself

-* there is a search for keywords and phrases